dotMorten/MSTestX/README.md

 ## Usage

-1. Create a new blank Xamarin.Forms Project targeting iOS and Android (shared or .NET Standard)
+1. Inside your solution, create a new blank Xamarin.Forms Project targeting iOS and Android (shared or .NET Standard)
-2. Add a Nuget reference to [`MSTestX.UnitTestRunner`](https://www.nuget.org/packages/MSTestX.UnitTestRunner)
+2. In NewProject.Android:
-3. Delete `MainPage.xaml` and `App.xaml`
+   A) Delete `MainPage.xaml` and `App.xaml`
-4. Android: In Android's MainActivity.cs file change the class to inherit from `MSTestX.TestRunnerActivity`
+   B) In MainActivity.cs file change the class to inherit from `MSTestX.TestRunnerActivity`
+   C) In MainActivity.cs file, remove all code from OnCreate except base.OnCreate line
+3. In NewProject.iOS:
-   iOS: Change the AppDelegate to inherit from `MSTestX.TestRunnerApplicationDelegate`
+   (A) Change the AppDelegate to inherit from `MSTestX.TestRunnerApplicationDelegate`
+4. In the new common project (blank projects parent aka NewProject, not NewProject.Droid or NewProject.iOS):
+   A) Add a Nuget reference to [`MSTestX.UnitTestRunner`](https://www.nuget.org/packages/MSTestX.UnitTestRunner)
-5. In the common project add a unit test class with the following content:
+   B) Add a unit test class with the following content:

 ```cs
 using Microsoft.VisualStudio.TestTools.UnitTesting;